Jason Taylor (American football): New York Jets

-Third stint with Dolphins
+Miami Dolphins (third stint)

 On August 1, 2011, Taylor signed with the Miami Dolphins for a third stint.
-During a loss to the Philadelphia Eagles Jason Taylor sacked Michael Vick twice giving him seven sacks on the year, and also giving him the sixth-most sacks in NFL history with 139.5, just ahead of Hall of Famers John Randle and Richard Dent.
+During a loss to the Philadelphia Eagles, Taylor sacked Michael Vick twice giving him seven sacks on the year, and also giving him the sixth-most sacks in NFL history with 139.5, just ahead of Hall of Famers John Randle and Richard Dent.

 Retirement and broadcasting career

 On December 28, 2011, Taylor announced that he would retire at the end of the 2011 season.
-He played his final game on January 1, 2012, in a 19–17 win against his former team the New York Jets.
+He played his final game on January 1, 2012, in a 19–17 win against his former team, the New York Jets.
 In the game Taylor nearly returned a fumble for a touchdown, before the score was overruled.
 After the game ended, Taylor was ceremoniously carried off the field by his teammates.
-Jason retired 6th on the NFL's all time sack list with 139.5 sacks, along with 47 career forced fumbles, 29 fumble recoveries with an NFL Record six returned for TDs, and eight career interceptions with three returned for TDs.
-With nine career defensive touchdowns, he is the NFL's all time leader in that category for defensive linemen.
+Jason retired 6th on the NFL's all-time sack list with 139.5 sacks, along with 47 career forced fumbles, 29 fumble recoveries with an NFL Record six returned for TDs, and eight career interceptions with three returned for TDs.
+With nine career defensive touchdowns, he is the NFL's all-time leader in that category for defensive linemen.

 Taylor appeared as a guest analyst for NFL Live on June 6, 2011.
 On June 6, 2012, it was announced that he would join ESPN as an analyst to contribute to NFL Live, SportsCenter, NFL32 and Sunday and Monday NFL Countdown.
 Taylor is a board member of NFL Foundation.

 On October 14, 2012, Taylor along with his teammate Zach Thomas, together became the 23rd and 24th members to be inducted into the Miami Dolphins Honor Roll.